 GST Law means the A New Tax System (Goods and Services Tax) Act 1999.

-Infrastructure Works means the roadworks, car parking spaces (numbered 5 to 16 inclusive), drainage and kerb and guttering to be carried out on the Road as part of the Development detailed at Attachment 3 and also as indicated by the architectural site plan prepared by Troppo Architects at Attachment 2.
+Infrastructure Works means the roadworks, car parking spaces (numbered 5 to 16 inclusive) and drainage to be carried out on the Road as part of the Development detailed at Attachment 3 and also as indicated by the architectural site plan prepared by Troppo Architects at Attachment 2.

 Land means the land including the Road described in Schedule 3 and as shown by the plan at Attachment 1.